gpluscb/ChallongeListener/README.md

 A project using the [stefangeyer/challonge-java](https://github.com/stefangeyer/challonge-java) project to fire events to listeners when an owned or co-owned challonge tournament changes.

 ## TODOs, no particular order:
+- [ ] Somehow block setters of Models or clone them

 - [ ] Maybe give ParticipantMatchEvents own abstract class and different names

 	Pro: